-Now, to really live the dream, let’s put it in MLA format in one command.
+Now, to really live the dream, let’s put it in a different citation style in one command.
 We can override the citation style sheet (that YAML line from above) by specifying it on the command line, to spit out this article in MLA style rather than Chicago:

 I hope folks find this useful.
 Happy writing.

 It took me a while to figure out that Markdown formatting questions are all answered in the Pandoc Manual.
-There are many Markdown flavors, but the thing that matters most is Pandoc’s implementation of Markdown, which is also the best one for academic writers’ needs.
+There are many Markdown flavors, but what’s important is Pandoc’s implementation of Markdown, which includes many features for academic writers.